haskell-servant/haskell-servant.github.io/tutorial/api-type.md

 ### Content types

-So far, whenever we have used a combinator that carries a list of content types, we've always specified `'[JSON]`. *servant* however lets you use several content types and define your owns.
+So far, whenever we have used a combinator that carries a list of content types, we've always specified `'[JSON]`.
+However, *servant* lets you use several content types, and also lets you define your own content types.

 Four content-types are provided out-of-the-box by the core *servant* package:
 `JSON`, `PlainText`, `FormUrlEncoded` and `OctetStream`.
 If for some obscure